 If you’ve ever wondered how wildlife moves so effectively from one part of the city to the other, these three areas are a perfect example.
 Together they make up part of the River Trent Wildlife Corridor and are given official Local Nature Reserve (LNR) status and Holme Pit also has SSSI status (Site of Special Scientific Interest) which shows just how special these sites are - well worth a visit.
 In fact you could spend a lot of time exploring different parts of these wonderful green spaces, and still find something new each time!

-These Clifton sites are managed by Nottinghamshire Wildlife Trust on behalf of Nottingham City Council, alongside Holme Pit Action Group.
+Clifton Wood and Clifton Grove are managed by Nottinghamshire Wildlife Trust on behalf of Nottingham City Council, with Holme Pit Action Group managing Holme Pit SSSI.

 to get more information on our Green Spaces & Nature Reserves

 Reproduced with the permission of Ordnance Survey on behalf of her Majesty’s Stationery Office . © Crown Copyright Licence number 1 000 05018